Best Acne Scar Removal Methods

 Chemical peels

 A chemical peel is a non-invasive skin resurfacing treatment that can improve the appearance of acne scars, post-inflammatory hyperpigmentation, and active acne.
 The topical application of a peeling agent to the skin’s surface is exfoliative and designed to accelerate the rate of skin cell renewal.
 A chemical peel removes dead skin cells, unclogs the pores, and stimulates new collagen production.
 Several chemical peels exist, including glycolic acid, salicylic acid, lactic acid, and trichloroacetic acid, and the peel selected for your rejuvenation treatment depends on your skin type, skin tone, and the specific skin concerns being targeted.
-Most patients require a series of chemical peel treatments spaced four to six weeks apart to treat acne scars.
-While undergoing chemical peel treatment, it’s important that patients use a daily sunscreen of SPF 50 or higher to prevent damage to healthy new skin.
+Most patients require chemical peel treatments four to six weeks apart to treat acne scars.
+While undergoing chemical peel treatment, patients must use a daily SPF 50 or higher sunscreen to prevent damage to healthy new skin.

 For those with mild to moderate acne and acne scars, trichloroacetic acid peels quickly and gently exfoliates dead cells on the surface layer of the skin and prevents further acne outbreaks.
 Acne-prone skin usually has a slower rate of natural exfoliation, which allows clogged and enlarged pores to cause nodular acne, whiteheads, and blackheads.
 Trichloroacetic acid (TCA) peels promote new skin cell growth and remove these dead and damaged cells, giving your skin a healthier glow.